gabivlj/LASTFMRater/README.md

 ### Executing It In Your Local Machine

-I use keys for secrets etc. so if you really wanna execute in your machine you will need to set those by yourself and then:
+I use keys for Mongo, JWT secret, Lastfm keys etc. so if you really wanna execute in your machine you will need to set those by yourself and then:

 ```
   docker-compose up --build